 The Company's principal business activities include the acquisition and exploration of mineral exploration and evaluation assets.
 Its current focus is on a mineral property domiciled in the United States.
-The Company has not yet determined whether this exploration and evaluation asset contains ore reserves that are economically recoverable.
+The Company has not yet determined whether its exploration and evaluation asset contains ore reserves that are economically recoverable.
 The recoverability of the amounts shown for exploration and evaluation assets are dependent upon the existence of economically recoverable reserves, the ability of the Company to obtain necessary financing to complete the development of those reserves and upon future profitable production.
 To date, the Company has not earned any revenues and is considered to be in the exploration stage.

 These consolidated financial statements have been prepared assuming the Company will continue on a going-concern basis.
 The Company has incurred losses since its inception and the ability of the Company to continue as a going-concern depends upon its ability to raise adequate financing and to develop profitable operations.
 The consolidated financial statements do not include adjustments to amounts and classifications of assets and liabilities that might be necessary should the Company be unable to continue operations.
-The Company estimates it has sufficient working capital to continue operations for the next year.
+These material uncertainties may cast significant doubt upon the Company's ability to continue as a going concern.